Policies & Performance Contracts

 In addition, all regional centers are required to develop a five-year performance contract with input from consumers, families, staff and service providers.
 Among the information included in the performance contract are measureable goals that have been defined by consumers and families.
 At the end of each year, Inland Regional Center receives a report from the Department of Developmental Services (DDS) that indicates whether or not progress above the baseline has been made.

 We encourage you to view and provide comment to the current performance contract.
-This contract was developed through a public input process during a Town Hall meeting on July 25, 2005 and was ratified on November 14, 2005 by the Board of Trustees.
-For your convenience, we now offer an online survey, for you to provide input on the performance contract.
-Once the survey comes on screen, position your cursor under Question 1, and simply tab for the next question.
+This contract was developed through a public input process and was ratified on November 10, 2014 by the Board of Trustees.
+We have developed an online Performance Contract Survey for your convenience.
+Click on the links below to read more about the Performance Contract and submit your comments using the online survey:

-If you have questions regarding the performance contract, please contact Sandra Guzman at email@example.com or (909) 890-3402.
+If you have any questions regarding the performance contract, please contact C.J.
+Cook at firstname.lastname@example.org or (909) 382-4848.